 Behavioral analysis is an effective way of collecting qualitative data that is used for various business applications.
 Companies can use it to gain valuable insights into their customers, products, services, and operations.
 This allows them to make informed decisions that drive growth and profitability.

 Behavioral analysis can not be conducted without human-generated data.
-For instance, if a retail store is observing the behavior of the customers as they enter a store, to identify movement patterns, it needs to observe the customers in action.
+For instance, if a retail store is observing the customers’ behavior as they enter a store to identify movement patterns, it needs to observe the customers in action.
 Such data can not be generated with human intervention.

 Additionally, human-generated data can be used for predictive analytics tasks such as forecasting sales or predicting customer churn rates.